-Find out how one of the leading healthcare providers in North Texas evolved its content strategy to drive exponential growth in consumer engagement.
+In one of our favorite content marketing case studies, find out how Methodist Health System—one of the leading healthcare providers in North Texas—evolved its content strategy to drive exponential growth in consumer engagement.

 Founded in 1924, Methodist Health System in Dallas has grown from a local, community hospital to a regional health system with multiple locations across North Texas.
 Its commitment to the mission of improving and saving lives through quality health care has earned the health system a long list of accolades and the trust of the community it serves.

 Methodist produces a 48-page print publication titled SHINE (pictured above) four times annually.
 In addition, it produces infographics, videos, patient stories and other types of content to reach the community.
 The marketing department staff shares this content on social media and the system’s website but were ready to create a seamless experience between those platforms and wanted to evolve the strategy to meet the changing landscape of content marketing.

 In 2019, they found themselves with an abundance of great content and a strong social media presence but no centralized location for consumers to engage with their stories, blog posts and videos.
 Their existing channel also lacked an effective nurturing component that guided visitors on the healthcare journey.
 The Methodist team saw the need to go beyond the functionality of their existing website’s blog.
 In an effort to provide a multifaceted content experience and relevant conversion opportunities for their audience, consumer engagement was designed to be a focus of the content strategy.